-Residence Orientation Week
+Residence Orientation Program

-Kick-off your first few days living in residence with a variety of exciting planned programs for the week!
-Past students will admit that this week was a highlight in their residence experience; it's events like these where friendships begin and memories are made.
-In the past Residence Life has hosted ice cream socials, talent shows, sports games and more!
+Kick-off your residence experience with a variety of exciting planned programs for the first few weeks after your arrival!
+Past students will admit that these two weeks were a highlight in their residence experience; it's events like these where friendships begin and memories are made.
+In the past Residence Life has hosted in person events like ice cream socials, talent shows, sports games and more; during times where in person gatherings were not possible, residence hosted a variety of online and at a distance events that students could still interact such as virtual baking parties, learning new hobbies, soap making and scavenger hunts!